Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Analysis of the Conic Sections

-Suppose next that $H$ is a line with a self-loop on each end.
-Let $v_1$ be a vertex of $H$ with a self-loop, and number the remaining vertices of $H$ consecutively, so that $v_2$ is the unique vertex adjacent to $v_1$, $v_3$ is the vertex adjacent to $v_2$ other than $v_1,$ etc., until reaching the other vertex with a self-loop, which we label $v_n$ ($n = |H|$).
-Assume WLOG that the self-loop of $v_1$ is of color $i$ (else, study the backwards iterates of $V_i\circ V_j$ instead of the forwards iterates, which interchanges the roles of $i$ and $j$).
+Suppose next that $G_{ij}$ is a line with a self-loop on each end.
+Let $v_1$ be a vertex of $G_{ij}$ with a self-loop, and number the remaining vertices of $G_{ij}$ consecutively, so that $v_2$ is the unique vertex adjacent to $v_1$, $v_3$ is the vertex adjacent to $v_2$ other than $v_1,$ etc., until reaching the other vertex with a self-loop, which we label $v_n$ ($n = |G_{ij}|$).
+Assume without loss of generality that the self-loop of $v_1$ is of color $i$ (else, study the backwards iterates of $V_i\circ V_j$ instead of the forwards iterates, which interchanges the roles of $i$ and $j$).
 Then $V_i\circ V_j$ maps $v_k$ to $v_{k+2}$ for $k < n-1,$ and thus iterating $V_i\circ V_j$ allows us to map $v_1$ to any vertex of odd index.
 If $n$ is odd, then $v_1$ is mapped to $v_n$, which will be fixed by $V_j$, and thus mapped under $V_i\circ V_j$ to $v_{n-1}$; if $n$ is even, then $v_1$ will be mapped to $v_{n-1}$, which will then be mapped to $v_n$ by $V_j$, and $v_n$ will be fixed by $V_i$, so that $V_i \circ V_j$ will take $v_{n-1}$ to $v_n$.
 Either way, this takes $v_1$ to a vertex of even index, and iterating further will take $v_1$ to all vertices of even index. \end{proof}

 We now move from the combinatorial study of the two-colored orbit of a point $(x, y, z)$ to the algebraic study of this orbit.
-For definiteness, we will focus on the iteration of the map $D_1 \coloneq V_3\circ V_2.$ For a fixed value of $x$, this map is the affine map
+For definiteness, we will focus on the iteration of the map $D_1 \coloneq V_3\circ V_2;$ analogous results about the iteration of $D_2\coloneq V_3\circ V_1$ and $D_3\coloneq V_2\circ V_1$ follow after permuting $A, B,$ and $C$ by symmetry.
+For a fixed value of $x$, this map is the affine map

 For the purposes of studying the iterates of this map, it will be convenient to embed solutions in three dimensional space to linearize the map, obtaining:

 For $x \neq \pm 2$, this matrix diagonalizes as